aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/technical-articles/rendering-and-printing/converting-worksheet-to-image-and-worksheet-to-image-by-page/_index.md

 This example shows how to use Aspose.Cells to convert a worksheet from a template workbook that has several pages to one image file per page.

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-AsposeCellsExamples-TechnicalArticles-ConvertWorksheetToImageByPage-1.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-AsposeCellsExamples-TechnicalArticles-ConvertWorksheetToImageByPage-1.java" >}}

 ### **Result**